 In addition to court orders and court judgments, court settlements between the parties are also enforceable.

-Besides that there are a number of other documents, eg, notarial deeds, which are valid as enforceable documents.
-A list of documents which the German civil procedure classifies as enforceable titles can be found in Section 794 of the ZPO.
+In addition, there are a number of other documents, eg, notarial deeds, valid as enforceable documents.
+A list of documents, which the German civil procedure classifies as enforceable titles, can be found in Section 794 of the ZPO.